- Best Time to Go to Puerto Princesa Underground River

 The variety of species in the caves is endemic to the river system, including fish, crabs, giant spiders, bats, swallows, and snakes.
 But bats and swallows are usually the only species you'll see.

-Pay a visit to this natural treasure to see firsthand why it's a true wonder of the world.
+Pay a visit to this natural treasure and one of the most beautiful caves in the Philippines to see firsthand why it's a true wonder of the world.
 Here's a rundown on everything you need to know about one of the best tourist spots in Palawan before your exploration!
 Let's dive into it!

 When deciding on a travel date, you should take into consideration the weather in the region.
 The best time to visit Puerto Princesa is during its dry periods, which is from November to May.
 The warmest months are from March to May, while its wet season is from June to October.